jonathonracz/OpenSimplexCPP/README.md

 Add the `OpenSimplex::Context` object to your uniform buffer (take note that it's 512 bytes).

-In your shader, use the `OpenSimplex::Context` to compute per-fragment noise (note this example is in metal - other languages will be very similar:
+In your shader, use the `OpenSimplex::Context` to compute per-fragment noise (note this example is in Metal - other languages will be very similar):

 ```c++
 using namespace metal;